All hail Rosemary, it is a healing wonder herb.

 Regenerative: Rosemary has powerful wound-healing properties and improves the appearance of chronic skin conditions such as eczema, psoriasis and rosacea.

-This combined with its antimicrobial properties, makes it fabulous for treating papules and pustules and mild cases of acne.
+This, combined with its antimicrobial properties, makes it fabulous for treating papules, pustules, and mild cases of acne.

 THE NAKED TRUTH

 So, it looks like rosemary does what it promises; it can help stem the flow of sebum production on oily skin and can increase blood circulation in our skin.

-Rosemary also behaves as an anti-microbial and anti-viral ingredient, it can offer mild analgesic properties and it’s an anti-inflammatory.
+Rosemary also behaves as an anti-microbial and anti-viral ingredient, can offer mild analgesic properties, and is an anti-inflammatory.